ept/neo4j-scala-template/README.md

 Moving forward, you will probably want to search the files for occurrences of `example` and replace them with something more appropriate.

+`src/main/webapp/WEB-INF/neo4j.properties` contains the settings for Neo4j (location of the database files, whether to enable the remote shell, etc.).
+You can provide different settings for different environments; `development`, `test` and `production` are provided as example.
+By default, `mvn test` runs in the `test` environment, and the web application runs in the `development` environment.
+On your production server, set the system property `neo4j.env=production` in your web container to activate the production environment.

 Useful links
 ------------